Ebenezer5/KwaoConnect/README.md

-# 📡 KwaoConnect
+# 📡 Zynk

-KwaoConnect is a telecom simulation web application that allows users to buy Airtime, Data, and SMS bundles using a virtual wallet system.
+Zynk is a telecom simulation web application that allows users to buy Airtime, Data, and SMS bundles using a virtual wallet system.

 This project was built as a frontend telecom system simulation to demonstrate authentication, local storage management, session handling, and dynamic balance updates using JavaScript.